 Language: The official language spoken is Spanish.
 However, English is widely spoken, although it’s considered polite to give the local lingo a go.

 Currency: The currency is the mexican peso.

-Local time: Playa del Carmen is six hours ahead of GMT/UK time.
+Local time: Playa del Carmen is 5 hours behind GMT/UK time.